 Students who are interested in attending Horizon may arrange to visit our school for a day.
-These arrangements need to be made with our director of admissions.
+These arrangements need to be made with our Community Relations Director.
 These students will be paired up with a student at their grade level and experience a regular school day.